5 Ways Seasonal Traders Can Manage Cash Flow

 2. Arrange a Business Overdraft

-The business overdraft can be ideal for seasonal traders – allowing you to pay interest just for the days you have outstanding, rather than for the full term of a loan.
+The business overdraft can be ideal for seasonal traders – allowing you to pay interest just for the days you have money outstanding, rather than for the full term of a loan.
 You will need to set your overdraft up before you need to use it.
 Many business bank accounts won't let you use an unauthorized overdraft – but if they do, charges are likely to be very high.
 It's much better to plan and set the facility up before you need it.

 Sadly, business overdrafts are increasingly few and far between these days as many traditional banks reduce lending to small businesses, and some of the new challenger banks aren't able to offer them at all.